paazmaya/espoo.kobujutsu.fi/README.md

 [sudo] npm install --global --engine-strict hint
 ```

-The configuration for it is already available in the file called `.hintrc` and used via:
+The tool can be used via:

 ```sh
 npx hint https://espoo.kobujutsu.fi